cysouw/pandoc-ling/readme.md

 ## Issues with `pandoc-ling`

 - Manually provided identifiers for examples should not be purely numerical (so do not use e.g. `#5789`).
 In some situation this interferes with the setting of the cross-references.
 - Because the cross-references use the same structure as citations in Pandoc, the processing of citations (by `citeproc`) should be performed **after** the processing by `pandoc-ling`.
-Further, [`pandoc-crossref`](https://github.com/lierdakil/pandoc-crossref), another Pandoc extension for numbering figures and other captions, also uses the same system.
-From experience, it seems safer to put `pandoc-crossref` **before** `pandoc-ling` in the order of processing (though I have no idea why).
+Another Pandoc filter, [`pandoc-crossref`](https://github.com/lierdakil/pandoc-crossref), for numbering figures and other captions, also uses the same system.
+There seems to be no conflict between `pandoc-ling` and `pandoc-crossref`.
 - Interlinear examples will will not wrap at the end of the page.
 There is no solution yet for longer examples that are longer than the size of the page.
-- When exporting to `docx` there is a problem because there are paragraphs inserted after tables, which adds space in lists with multiple interlinear examples.
+- When exporting to `docx` there is a problem because there are paragraphs inserted after tables, which adds space in lists with multiple interlinear examples (except when they have exactly the same number of columns).
 This is [by design](https://answers.microsoft.com/en-us/msoffice/forum/msoffice_word-mso_windows8-mso_2013_release/how-to-remove-extra-paragraph-after-table/995b3811-9f55-4df1-bbbc-9f672b1ad262).
 The official solution is to set font-size to 1 for this paragraph inside MS Word.
 - Multi-column cells are crucial for `pandoc-ling` to work properly.
 These are only introduced in new table format with Pandoc 2.10 (so older Pandoc version are not supported).
 Also note that these structures are not yet exported to all formats, e.g. it will not be displayed correctly in `docx`.
 However, this is currently an area of active development
 - `langsci-gb4e` is only available as part of the [`langsci` package](https://ctan.org/pkg/langsci?lang=en).
 You have to make it available to Pandoc, e.g. by adding it into the same directory as the pandoc-ling.lua filter.
 I have added a recent version of `langsci-gb4e`  here for convenience, but this one might be outdated at some time in the future.
 - `beamer` output seems to work best with `latexPackage: gb4e`.